 Most vehicle batteries are a type of cell designed to provide the initial energy required to start the combustion engine.
 Vehicle batteries are used in cars, vans, and trucks.
 Today, however, some vehicle batteries are also used as the primary energy source in vehicles to power electric motors, including golf carts, milk floats, electric cars, buses, and forklifts.

-Vehicle batteries are rechargeable.
-Most rely on lead-acid technology, but some also use more recent chemistries such as nickel-cadmium, lithium-ion, nickel-metal hydride, and lithium-ion polymer.
+Vehicle batteries are rechargeable, and can be rejuvenated with a good car battery charger.
+Most rely on lead-acid technology, but some also use more recent chemistry such as nickel-cadmium, lithium-ion, nickel-metal hydride, and lithium-ion polymer.

 Lead acid batteries tend to be the cheapest the manufacture and are, therefore, the most common batteries found in vehicles with internal combustion engines.
 Lead acid batteries are designed to be able to provide short, sustained high bursts of power to start the alternator, and also charge quickly using energy from the engine.